 Field service promotes the vision of the Clinton School by emphasizing the practice of public service.
 Placing students in challenging environments gives them the opportunity to gain valuable experience and work with community leaders to help build healthy, engaged, and vibrant communities, both in Arkansas and around the world.

 Field Service at the Clinton School

-The Practicum Project takes student teams into Arkansas communities to foster community development and social change in areas such as economic development, environmental awareness, public education, youth leadership development, and health improvement.
-This primary field service fosters teamwork and direct application of classroom skills.
+The Practicum project takes student teams into local areas to foster community development and social change in economic development, environmental awareness, public education, youth leadership development, and health improvement.
+This primary field service project fosters teamwork and the direct application of classroom skills.